JordanL2/ModularCalculator/README.md

 	* Click previous answer to insert it
 	* Check if unit, function, constant, date features are installed when you click their Insert
 		* Alternatively, hide these options when features not installed
-	* Always have a new line at the end?
-Maybe this means Enter could execute, Ctrl/Shift + Enter for new line - this fixes the alternate line issue
+	* Enter to execute, Ctrl/Shift + Enter for new line?

 * Stability:
 	* Auto-save state occasionally